Every day, I get 10+ Bitcoin wallets that someone “forgot” the password to. Some are worth a few Bitcoin while some have 100,000 (or more!) Bitcoin.

 - There haven’t been any transactions in a long time, like 10+ years.

-- The password ideas are always very vague (“something with a nickname and 1980”)
+- The password ideas are non-existent or very vague (“something with a nickname and 1980”)

 - The wallet is fake.
 It was created by scammers to sell to victims who don’t understand how Bitcoin wallets work.